Skip to content

 1. Heterogeneity — Agents differ in meaningful ways: income, location, preferences, habits.

 2. Autonomy — Each agent decides based on its own perception.
-An office worker sees “289 competitors” as options; a shop owner sees saturation.
+An office worker sees “many competitors nearby” as options; a shop owner sees saturation.

 3. Interaction — Agents influence each other.
 Mrs. Cheung only visits if neighbors recommend.
 Jenny only visits if friends post on Instagram.